All Abilities Membership

 Due to the COVID-19 pandemic, Netball Australia made the difficult decision to cancel the 2020 Marie Little Shield.
 Netball NSW will be focused on coming back even stronger for the tournament in 2021.

-Officials Nominations NOW OPEN, please find more information here.
+Player Nominations are NOW OPEN, for more information click here.

 Activate Inclusion Sport Days (AISD) are hosted by Sport NSW and aim to increase the awareness around opportunities for people with a disability and promote inclusion within the sports community.
 The AISD program provides adaptive sport and recreation programs to build core skills and confidence for sustainable physical activity.